-With these differences in mind, our two-credit International LL.M.
-Seminar: Introduction to U.S. Environmental Law and Legal Study provides international students with a concentrated introduction to United States legal structure and law study.
-This seminar is a prerequisite for all Lewis & Clark international LL.M.s who were not trained in the common law tradition.
-You must successfully pass this seminar (or an equivalent offered at another U.S. law school) before taking the rest of your LL.M. classes.
-The Seminar begins the first week of August, before the fall semester begins.
+With these differences in mind, our two-credit Introduction to U.S. Environmental Law and Legal Study provides international students with a concentrated introduction to United States legal structure and law study.
+This seminar is a prerequisite for all Lewis & Clark international LLMs who were not trained in the common law tradition.
+You must successfully pass this seminar (or an equivalent offered at another U.S. law school) before taking the rest of your LLM classes.
+The seminar begins in August, before the fall semester begins.

 Additionally, if you would like to prepare independently for study in the United States while you are still in your home country, our director would be happy to give you suggestions for readings you can do at home.